bitcoin-latina/Block_Explorer/README.md

 `npm start`

-Make sure to install geth as well for the ETH explorer to be able to function.
+Make sure to install geth as well for the BCL explorer to be able to function.
 Then run:

 `geth --rpc --rpcaddr localhost --rpcport 8545 --rpcapi "web3,eth" --rpccorsdomain "http://localhost:8000"`